hedge-hog-23/techthon_prelims/readme.md

 # 10. Database Schema

-The database schema is available in the TXT FILE NAME file in the repository. <br>
+The database schema is available in the db.txt file in the repository. <br>
 Thank you for reviewing our User Registration System.